Your Kid Got Arrested For a Schoolyard Fight, Now What?

 Bottom line: If you have a good kid who got caught in a bad situation, be proactive, contact a qualified attorney as soon as you possibly can.

-Obviously, this is a blog promoting my law firm and this is intended as general information and not specific legal advice.
-If you would like to contact me to discuss your child’s specific case.
-Please call The Law Offices of Jerod Gunsberg for a free consultation at (310) 210-0744.
+Obviously, this is intended as general information and not specific legal advice.
+If you would like to contact me to discuss your child’s specific case, please call the Law Offices of Jerod Gunsberg for a confidential consultation at (323) 633-3423 or get in touch via the secure contact form below.

 Let's talk